isomerpages/nlb-exhibitions/_poetryonplatforms/1a-poetryonplatforms-about.md

 ---
-layout: leftnav-page-content
-title: "About"
+title: About
 permalink: /exhibitions/past-exhibitions/poetryonplatforms/
-breadcrumb: "About"
+breadcrumb: About
-collection_name: poetryonplatforms
-second_nav_title: "Poetry on Platforms: Poems on Singapore"
+third_nav_title: 'Poetry on Platforms: Poems on Singapore'

 ---

 <section class="section__about">
 <div class="container__card">